redhat-developer/odo/docs/odo-architecture.md

 ## `PersistentVolume` and `PersistentVolumeClaim`

 `PersistentVolumeClaim` (`PVC`) is a volume type in Kubernetes which provisions a `PersistentVolume`.
-The life of a `PersistentVolume` is independent of a Pod lifecycle.
-The data on the `PersistentVolume` persists across Pod restarts.
+The life of a `PersistentVolume` is independent of a pod lifecycle.
+The data on the `PersistentVolume` persists across pod restarts.

 The `copy-files-to-volume` Init container copies necessary files onto the `PersistentVolume`.
 The main application container utilizes these files at runtime for execution.